Divyanshi-9556/SCT_CS_4/README.md

 Never use it on others’ computers without permission — it is illegal.
 Logs can be excluded from GitHub using .gitignore to prevent sensitive data from being uploaded.
 Author
-**Ayush Sahu – Virtual Internship Task | Cybersecurity Education
+**Divyanshi Khare – Virtual Internship Task | Cybersecurity Education

-Do you want me to do that?